barryclark/jekyll-now/_posts/2020-07-02-Seurat-Guided-Clustering-Tutorial.md

 ![]({{ site.baseurl }}/images/Seurat-Guided-Clustering-Tutorial_files/figure-markdown_github/unnamed-chunk-40-1.png)

-We can see that the predicted labels and manually anotated labels match up pretty well.
+We can see that the predicted labels and manually annotated labels match up pretty well.
 Your choice of reference data and parameters can be used to further fine-tine the predicted labels.
 Here we used a bulk reference data set but a single-cell reference data that is well-annotated set